+ITV’s goal is to save all animals in our care, but no-kill does NOT mean that we never euthanize.
 We only perform humane euthanasia in the event of extreme, untreatable illness, as recommended by our vet, or severe aggression which risks the safety of the community.
 If an animal is aggressive to humans, we will not let it live its life at the ITV Rescue Center as we do not believe that is a good quality of life.
-We will not keep an “unadoptable aggressive” animal at the ITV Rescue Center for the rest of its life because it risks the safety of ITV volunteers and animal caretakers and we believe it is an injustice to all the other animals who are dying every day in shelters.
+We will not keep an “unadoptable aggressive” animal at the ITV Rescue Center for the rest of his/her life because it risks the safety of ITV volunteers and animal caretakers and we believe it is an injustice to all the other animals who are dying every day in shelters.
 Therefore, although rare, we will make the difficult decision to euthanize an animal.
 It is always an extremely difficult decision for us and we make it after many prayers and over many tears.
 We always consider the quality of life for the animal, the safety of our community and the future of our rescue.
 The ones we can’t save always weigh heavily on us.
-We try to remember, however, that since 2010, we have helped over 7000 animals!
-Each week, we help 20-25 animals on their path to forever homes.
-A very good article about the no-kill movement from our partner rescue, Best Friends, is at //blogs.bestfriends.org/index.php/2015/02/11/confused-about-what-no-kill-means-and-doesnt-mean/.
+We try to remember, however, that since 2010, we have helped over 8200 animals!
+Each week, we help 25-40+ animals on their path to forever homes.
+Articles about the no-kill movement are at:

 WHAT IS ITV’S EUTHANASIA RATE?

-If we are forced to euthanize an animal, we never take the animal to a shelter to do it.
+If we make the difficult decision to euthanize an animal, we never take the animal to a city shelter to do it.
 After consulting with one of our vets, the animal is euthanized by our vet with one or more ITV representatives present.
 We provide the animal with the dignity of crossing the rainbow bridge being loved on by someone he or she knows.
-Since our founding in 2010, our yearly euthanasia rate is less than .02%.
+Since our founding in 2010, our yearly euthanasia rate is less than .04%.
 The number of animals we have rescued and our euthanasia rate is published on the home page of the ITV website.

 DOES ITV EUTHANIZE SICK ANIMALS?